 Trump to address supporters in Florida after pleading not guilty in New York

 Former President Donald Trump is expected to address a crowd of supporters Tuesday night at his Florida resort after his arraignment on criminal charges in Manhattan.
-Earlier Tuesday, the former president pleaded "not guilty" to 34 counts of falsifying business records in the first degree.
+Earlier Tuesday, the former president pleaded "not guilty" to 34 counts, including of falsifying business records in the first degree.

 The speech is slated for 8:15 p.m.
 ET from Mar-a-Lago.